unicoe/pedestrain_detection/report.md

 # Pedestrian Detection with Faster-RCNN

+## Overview.

+In this project, a comprehensive journey on object detection from days before region based convolution neural network to RNN, then Fast R-CNN and eventually Faster R-CNN is taken.
+In [History and Design Evolution of R-CNN](1-History-and-Design-Evolution-of-R-CNN]), a brief description and analysis of all key advancements by its own time are included.
+Before jumping into region based object detectors, old techniques like sliding windows and selective search are demonstrate with a high level understanding.
+Region based CNNs are then introduced, they, at least the names, sound similar and fight each other for the title of fastest speed and best accuracy but indeed are developed cumulatively; one small step at a time and all gains together result in great achievement.

+This report is also a documentation of a Faster R-CNN python re-implementation and Faster R-CNN training on Caltech dataset with `end2end` mechanism and pre-trained VGG16, a detailed instruction on how to prepare the dataset for Faster R-CNN and how to modify the network is included.

 ## 1 History and Design Evolution of R-CNN.

 Since AlexNet achieved its great success at 2012 in ILSVRC challenge, the application of the Convolution Neural Network for image classification has dominated the field of both research and industry.
 Within this topic, a brief review of the developments on object detection techniques will be presented; region based object detectors including R-CNN, Fast R-CNN, Faster R-CNN and R-FCN will be discussed.
 To sort out the tech-developments through history will not stay as a review only but also provide a better insight of future.